What to Wear to a Spartan Race

 MudGear makes compression and loose fit shorts for Spartan races.

 There is no way I can mention MudGear without highlighting the product for which they’re best known.
-MudGear’s compression socks are fantastically snug, and they’re made of a heavy-duty material that you can use race after race.
+MudGear’s compression socks are fantastically snug, and they’re made of a heavy-duty material that's designed to be tried and tested, race after race.
 I still use socks that I purchased five years ago, and despite having put them through the ringer, they’re still in fantastic shape.
 If I had to recommend any one brand for any one piece of gear, it would be MudGear’s socks.
 Regardless of brand, compression is important for the reasons mentioned earlier, and a nice high sock will keep your shins and lower leg from scratches and cuts as you scramble through overgrown trails.

 UPPER BODY